© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Blakethwaite Smelt Mill and dressing floors is a scheduled monument protected by Historic England under reference 1015857.
 View the official record →

-Blakethwaite Smelt Mill and dressing floors is a scheduled ancient monument located in Yorkshire comprising the remains of lead smelting and ore processing facilities.
+Blakethwaite Smelt Mill and dressing floors is a scheduled ancient monument located in Yorkshire that represents the industrial heritage of lead smelting in the region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015857.

 Blakethwaite Smelt Mill and dressing floors is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015857.